Why Michelin Is Finally Coming to Philadelphia (and Boston Too)

 At its best, a Michelin star isn’t a symbol of status.

-It’s about soul.
+It’s not about silverware, it’s about soul.

-It feeds you with both hands and doesn’t ask what you think.
+Philly isn’t a city that begs to be seen, It feeds you with both hands and doesn’t ask what you think, it cares way more about flavor than fuss.

 It has always been a city of second glances, of sleeper hits, of people doing extraordinary things without spotlight or script.

-Michelin is just finally catching up.
+Philly isn’t trying to impress anyone, Michelin is just finally catching up.

 Finger Lakes Wine Guide